dsccommunity/SqlServerDsc/README.md

 * If the number of configured NUMA nodes configured in SQL Server equals 1, then max degree of parallelism is calculated using number of cores divided in 2 (numberOfCores / 2), then rounded up to the next integer (3.5 > 4).
 * If the number of cores configured in SQL Server are greater than or equal to 8 cores then max degree of parallelism will be set to 8.
-* If the number of configured NUMA nodes configured in SQL Server is greater than 2 and thenumber of cores are less than 8 then max degree of parallelism will be set to the number of cores.
+* If the number of configured NUMA nodes configured in SQL Server is greater than 2 and the number of cores are less than 8 then max degree of parallelism will be set to the number of cores.

 #### Requirements